 Where do I go to find more information?

-Please visit Registration of Food Facilities and Other Submissions for more information about food facility registration and the 2022 biennial renewal period including guidance documents and user guides for our Food Facility Registration Module (FFRM).
+Please visit Registration of Food Facilities and Other Submissions for more information about food facility registration including guidance documents and user guides for our Food Facility Registration Module (FFRM).

 Please visit Qualified Facility Attestation for more information about qualified facility attestations, including the FSMA Inflation Adjusted Cut Offs to help you determine that your facility meets the definition of a qualified facility.